instil/harness-feature-flag-mobile-testing/README.md

 TODO

-# Raspberry Pi - Real-Time Camera
+## Raspberry Pi - Real-Time Camera

-The raspberry pi is a beast of a wee machine.
-To view video in real time the server must use the hardware h264 encoder provided by OMX framework.
+The Raspberry Pi 2+ is capable of hardware accelerated video encoding/decoding through usage of the OpenMAX (OMX) APIs.
+Broadcom also provide the Multi-Media Abstraction Layer (MMAL) API which is a layer on top of OMX intended to provided a simpler API.

-Unfortunately ffmpeg does not use OMX and falls back to using software encoding which is too slow to be in realtime.
-Tests on raspberry pi shown that it couldn't do much better than 0.2 speed so it eventually gets incredibly out of sync.
+Unfortunately ffmpeg does not use OMX and falls back to using software encoding which is too slow to be used in real-time processing.
+Tests on Raspberry Pi shown that it couldn't do much better than 0.2 speed so it eventually gets out of sync.
+Gstreamer however does allow use of the OMX APIs so we can use that for testing real-time transmission of video from the Raspberry Pi.

 To use the gstreamer RTSP server: